Madhu9792/StudentDatabase/README.md

 - Delete student records by name
 - View all students

-## Project Structure & Files
-- **Main.java** - The main class that runs the application and presents the user menu
-- **InsertStudent.java** - Handles the Create operation
-- **ViewStudents.java** - Handles the Read operation
-- **UpdateStudent.java** - Handles the Update operation
-- **DeleteStudent.java** - Handles the Delete operation
-- **Student.java** - The Student model/entity class defining id, name, and age attributes

 ## Requirements
 - Java 8 or later
 - MySQL Server
 - JDBC MySQL Connector added to your classpath

-## Database Setup
-Run the following SQL commands in your MySQL console:

-This is a simple Java console application that performs CRUD operations (Create, Read, Update, Delete) on a MySQL student database using JDBC.

-## Features
-- Insert new student records
-- Update student age by name
-- Delete student records by name
-- View all students

 ## Project Structure & Files

-- **Main.java** - The main class that runs the application and presents the user menu
+- Student.java - The main class that runs the application and presents the user menu
-- **InsertStudent.java** - Handles the Create operation
+- InsertStudent.java - Handles the Create operation
-- **ViewStudents.java** - Handles the Read operation
+- ViewStudents.java - Handles the Read operation
-- **UpdateStudent.java** - Handles the Update operation
+- UpdateStudent.java - Handles the Update operation
-- **DeleteStudent.java** - Handles the Delete operation
+- DeleteStudent.java - Handles the Delete operation
-- **Student.java** - The Student model/entity class defining id, name, and age attributes

-## Requirements
-- Java 8 or later
-- MySQL Server
-- JDBC MySQL Connector added to your classpath

 ## Database Setup
 Run the following SQL commands in your MySQL console: